FacultadDeIngenieria/prog1/presentation/bash/presentation.md

 - `echo rm *.txt` prints all the options to be removed to make sure we are deleteing what we want to delete.

 ---
-## Piping

-'|' allows connecting UNIX programs to each other.

-`ls | grep hi`

-ls lists the files in the working directory, this output is checked by the grep command for the word `hi`.

 ---
 ## Trabajo Práctico